 How to stop click spam

-As a form of ad fraud, click spam is something that can be prevented using anti-click fraud software such as ClickCease.
-Using sophisticated algorithms to decode the fraudsters and help you understand what is really happening with your conversions is what ClickCease is about.
+As a form of ad fraud, click spam can be prevented using anti-click fraud software.
+ClickCease uses sophisticated algorithms to decode fraudulent activity and help you understand what is really happening with your PPC ads and conversions.

 By blocking blacklisted sources of bad ad traffic, you’re already ahead of advertisers who don’t protect their ads.